bucalexis/easybroker_laravel/README.md

 ## Running on local

 To run this project easily you can use Laravel [Sail](https://laravel.com/docs/11.x/sail#main-content).
-For this you must have docker running on your machine.
+For this, you must have docker running on your machine.
+For the front-end it uses the (Vuetify framework)[https://vuetifyjs.com/en/getting-started/installation/#installation]

 Execute the commands
 ```